ilmercu/urlfinder/README.md

 # urlfinder

-urlfinder is an enumeration tool which allows to find recursively all the URLs starting from a base one taken as input
+urlfinder is an enumeration tool which allows to find recursively all the URLs starting from a base one taken as input jumping also between different domains

 URLs are taken from:
 + `href attribute` from `<a>` tags